-Objective - Develop fault detection and diagnostic (FDD) methods to ensure air conditioners (ACs) and heat pumps (HPs) perform as designed throughout their lifetime and develop a testing and rating methodology to assess relative merits of different commercial FDD products.
+Objective - Develop fault detection and diagnostic (FDD) methods and measurement tools to ensure air conditioners (ACs) and heat pumps (HPs) perform as designed throughout their lifetime and develop a testing and rating methodology to assess relative merits of different commercial FDD products.

 FDD devices, like any other products marketed based on functionality, must have their performance metrics determined to promote market competition and product improvement.
-Two performance metrics will be developed for FDD modules: the first, “energetic” metric will capture potential energy savings as a result of detecting/correcting various faults, and the second metric will capture the FDD device’s ability to avoid false alarms.
+Within the second research task of this project, two performance metrics will be developed for FDD modules: the first, “energetic” metric will capture potential energy savings resulting from detecting/correcting various faults, and the second metric will capture the FDD device’s ability to avoid false alarms.

-The main product of the project will be an AC/HP Tester/Evaluator.
-During a test of a commercial FDD method (e.g., an algorithm embedded in a heat pump’s control unit), the AC/HP Tester/Evaluator will output a set of heat pump parameters that potentially could be used by the FDD module and, based on these parameters, the module will make a diagnosis regarding the “health” of the heat pump system.
+The main products of the project will be a database of fault-free and faulty performance and an AC/HP FDD Tester/Evaluator.
+During a test of a commercial FDD method (e.g., an algorithm embedded in a heat pump’s control unit or in a third-party handheld FDD device), the AC/HP FDD Tester/Evaluator will output a set of heat pump parameters that potentially could be used by the FDD module and, based on these parameters, the module will make a diagnosis regarding the “health” of the heat pump system.
 Calculation of the “energetic” metric will include weather data to weight the robustness of the FDD device’s diagnostic capabilities over an entire year.